metahoof/docs/docs/whitepaper/terms-of-services.md

 - Any chargeback request, dispute of a confirmed payment, or abuse of payment systems may result in:
   - Suspension of your MetaHoof account
   - Blacklisting of associated NFTs
-  - Reporting to Ultra and payment processors
+  - Reporting to payment processors
 - Users are expected to resolve any billing concerns by contacting MetaHoof at [support@anplabs.io](mailto:support@anplabs.io) before initiating disputes.

 ### **12.3.
 Refunds in Exceptional Cases**

-In rare, exceptional situations — such as technical failure or verifiable error in asset delivery — ANP Labs may issue a discretionary refund in the original payment currency, typically in $UOS tokens, or reverse the in-game action.
+In rare, exceptional situations — such as technical failure or verifiable error in asset delivery — ANP Labs may issue a discretionary refund in the original payment currency, typically in $TOKEN tokens, or reverse the in-game action.

 - MetaHoof reserves the right to nullify, reverse, or reclaim assets mistakenly distributed due to human or software error.
 - Refund value, if granted, will be determined by ANP Labs based on internal records, not market valuation.